 Merino Wool Weights

-Merino wool base layers are notorious for wearing out faster than their polyester brethren, and it’s due largely to those ultrafine fibers.
+Merino wool base layers are notorious for wearing out faster than their polyester brethren.
+It’s due largely to those ultrafine fibers.
 If you want your wool base layer to last, bump up to something a little beefier, and maybe only get one ultrafine layer for travel days and long flights.
 But be careful not to overshoot it.

 Pro Tip: Prolong the life of your merino by skipping the dryer.
 Merino air dries like a champ.

-The Best Merino Clothing: Base Layer & Socks
+The Best Merino Clothing: Base Layer and Socks

-Polyester blend fabrics are just what the name suggests—a mix of polyester and other fabrics.
-This typically means cotton (65/35 is the most common blend, but 50/50 happens all the time), although it may include silk, rayon, lycra, nylon, and a hundred other combinations of these, and other, fabrics.
+Polyester blends are just what the name suggests—a mix of polyester and other fabrics.
+This typically means cotton fibers (65/35 is the most common blend, but 50/50 happens all the time), although it may include silk, rayon, lycra, nylon, and a hundred other combinations of fabrics.

 What to Look For In a Polyblend Fabric